Sustainability Rankings and Awards

 Current Rating: Top Ivy for Overall Carbon Reduced, Marks of Distinction

 Marks of Distinction is an initiative within the campuses of the Climate Leadership Network that recognizes Universities which set high-performance goals, demonstrate and report measurable progress towards those goals, and support network progress by sharing solutions and ideas.
-The Second Nature GHG reporting tool houses Cornell's annual GHG inventory.
-Institutions and the public can access this data to compare progress and achievements.

 Princeton Review Green Honor Roll